 You may not want to burden her with tasks, but be careful how you phrase it.
 Declining her help could make her feel excluded or brushed off.
 If your mother-in-law offers to assist, it’s probably because she wants to feel useful and involved.
 Even if you feel like you have everything under control, accept her offer gratefully and assign her a couple small tasks.

 Maybe it’s an unflattering cut, a freakish color (or, God forbid, white), is totally off the dress code, or has been hanging in her closet since the ‘80s.
 Making snide remarks about her wedding attire will just cause tension.
 If you’re really concerned about what she’s planning to wear or sense she could use a little help, offer to take her to lunch and go dress shopping together.
 Call it a girls’ bonding day.
 Everybody wins!
-PS - here are 10 spot-on tips for helping a mother of the bride or groom find a dress for the wedding.
+Need help?
+Here are our tips for helping a mother of the bride or groom find a dress for the wedding.

 "He’s not your little boy anymore!"